2. Numeric vectors#

 can coexist peacefully: when set,

 they refer to two different objects.
+If we tried calling

-above, we would get an error.
+, we would get an error.

-Typically, we will be using what we refer to as syntactic names
+Typically, we will be using syntactic names.

-), we read:
+, we read:

 A syntactically valid name consists of letters, numbers and the